jerryli27/TwinGAN/docs/training.md

 Training to resolution 32x32 takes approximately half a day depending on the hardware.
 Full training to 256x256 can take up to a week or two.

+Results up to 64x64 tends to be quite stable.
+Unfortunately at 256x256 training becomes quite unstable due to small batch size and you may need to adjust hyperparameters such as `gradient_penalty_lambda` and `learning_rate`  **during** training (which is what I did for the best model).
+I did not spend much effort finding the optimal set of hyperparameters due to limits in hardware and time.

 ## PGGAN

 Different from TwinGAN, PGGAN is a generative model.
 That is to say, there is no "source image".
 It generates real-looking images from scratch conditioned on a random vector.
 Please read the [PGGAN paper](https://arxiv.org/abs/1710.10196) for more details.
 Note that we do not provide a completely faithful reproduction of the PGGAN paper.
 We do borrow their network structure as-is.